Karate Classes In Harold Wood

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring a complete Karate tuition experience in Harold Wood .

-Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wished to learn martial arts and started teaching Karate in Okinawan schools.
-This brought about further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wished to learn fighting techinques and started teaching Karate in Okinawan schools.
+This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the skill to Japan in 1922.